 The Australian government first proposed the First Home Super Saver Scheme in the Federal Budget in May 2017 to help reduce the barriers preventing people from entering the property market.
-The proposal became law in December 2017.

-The government expects that the scheme might help first home buyers build their savings for a home deposit faster by providing the concessional tax treatment within super.
+The government expects that the scheme might help first home buyers build their savings for a home deposit faster by providing the concessional (contributions made with pre-tax income) tax treatment within super.

 To be eligible for the scheme you need to:

-- have not owned a home before
+- have not owned a home before in Australia

 - be 18 years old or over